How to Use Space Creatively in a Tiny Home

-In a tiny home, however, every inch of space is utilized.
-Storage, which comes in all shapes and sizes, is full of useful possessions that are used often.
+In a tiny home, however, every inch of space should be utilized.
+Storage, which comes in all shapes and sizes, should be organized so that useful possessions can be easily accessed.

-Think about the maximum number of people you plan to entertain and only have just enough dishes and cutlery on hand.
+- Think about the maximum number of people you plan to entertain, and have just enough dishes and cutlery on hand.
 While this means you'll be doing more dishes, you'll likely want to keep such a small space free from clutter.

-Many tiny house bathrooms barely provide enough space for one person, meaning they often come with a toilet, small shower and sink, something that doesn't appeal to those hoping to soak in the tub after a long day.
+Many tiny house's bathrooms barely provide enough space for one person, meaning they often come with only a toilet, small shower, and sink, something that doesn't appeal to those hoping to soak in the tub after a long day.

 A little research, however, can help you find a smaller bath tub to suit your needs.
 While manufactures options may be financially out of reach, many tiny house enthusiasts have come up with inexpensive alternatives, including:

-- Custom tiled tub to fit exact dimensions
+- A custom-tiled tub to fit exact dimensions.

-- Rain barrel to serve as shower and tub for children
+- A rain barrel to serve as shower and tub for children.

 Tiny houses often have spaces that serve multiple functions.

-On the simplest level, couches often open up to provide linen storage, Kitchen tables double for desks and Murphy beds can provide a bed in any room.
+On the simplest level, couches often open up to provide linen storage.

 The space under a stairway is often covered, painted and forgotten, but provides a storage goldmine if put to good use.